abhaybd/Influence/backend/api-rundown.md

 You can make POST requests to `/lobby` in order to either retrieve information or perform actions related to lobbies.
 There are 2 broad types of requests, `action` requests and `info` requests.

-The content type of all requests must be `application/json`, and they must define a `type` key, and possibly a `code` key.
+The content type of all requests must be `application/json`, and they must define a `type` key, and possibly a `code` key, and/or a `content` key.

 If a request doesn't define the appropriate keys, the server will respond with HTTP 400.